-Switzerland in the winter is amazing – Verbier in the winter is amazing!
+Switzerland in the winter is impressive – Verbier in the winter is fantastic!

 Verbier, located in the southwestern canton of Valais (Wallis) in Switzerland – the same canton where Zermatt lies – is one of the most famous and popular winter destinations.

-Verbier is part of the 4 Vallees ski area (the other resorts are Nendez, Veysonnaz, Thyon, and La Tzoumaz and Bruson), which makes it the biggest ski resorts in Switzerland with 92 ski lifts and 412km of pistes to ski and snowboard.
+Verbier is part of the 4 Vallees ski area (the other resorts are Nendaz, Veysonnaz, Thyon, and La Tzoumaz, and Bruson), making it the biggest ski resort in Switzerland with 92 ski lifts and 412km of pistes to ski and snowboard.

 No, I am not a winter sports person – actually, I had never skied or snowboarded before.
-As someone who had never done many winter sports (except sledging and ice skating), I did not really know much about Verbier.
+As someone who had never done any winter sports (except sledding and ice skating), I did not know much about Verbier.

 And I was not sure if I would really enjoy Verbier for my first real winter trip.
 But guess what?
 I had a blast!
-Whether you enjoy winter sports like skiing, snowboarding, etc. or you just want to experience these things for the very first time, Verbier is probably the best choice for experienced as well as less experienced winter sportsmen (or wannabe winter sportsmen).
+Whether you enjoy winter sports like skiing, snowboarding, etc., or you want to experience these things for the very first time, Verbier is probably the best choice for experienced as well as less experienced winter sportspeople (or wannabe winter sportspeople).